Chokha: Georgians

-Georgian cavalry wearing a Kartli-Kakhetian chokha, early 19th century.

 Among Georgians, three types of chokhas are primarily used: the Kartl-Kakheti chokha (Kartli and Kakheti are eastern Georgian provinces), the Khevsur chokha (mainly in the Mtskheta-Mtianeti province of Georgia), and the Adjarian chokha (mainly found in western Georgian provinces such as Adjara and Guria, previously also in Lazona).
 In Georgia, the color black for chokha was reserved to the "Orden of Chokhosani" who represented the elite society of the citizens: great generals, war heroes, famous poets, and the people who had done some big service to the country.
 Special decorations were also used to denote their status.

 Kartli-Kakheti chokha

 The Kartli-Kakheti version shares similarities with the general Caucasian chokha.
 In most cases, different decorations fill the bullet spaces.
 The Kartli-Kakheti chokha is longer than the Khevsur chokha and has triangle-like shapes on the chest, exposing the inner cloth called beshmet.
 It tends to have gazyrs (locally called masri) on both sides of the chest-spaces.
 The skirt usually has slits on the sides.
 People wear them without belts.
 The Kartli-Kakheti chokha has long sleeves and is usually black, dark red or blue.

 This is the most popular chokha used in Georgia, often seen in official meeting and musical performance.